DivineOmega/uxdm/docs/sources/CSVSource.md

 To create a new CSV source, you must provide it with the file path of CSV file you wish to use.
 You must ensure the first line of the CSV file contains the field names.

-The following example creates a CSV source object, using a CSV file called `users.csv`.
+The following example creates a CSV source object, using a CSV file called `users.csv` in the same directory.

 ```php
 $csvFile = __DIR__.'/users.csv';